Dr Effie Kesidou

 - Website: | LinkedIn | Googlescholar | Researchgate | ORCID

-I have received funding by the Netherlands Organisation for Scientific Research (NWO), the Economic and Social Research Council (ESRC), the Biotechnology and Biological Sciences Research Council (BBSRC) and by the Universities of Nottingham and Leeds.
+She has received funding by the Netherlands Organisation for Scientific Research (NWO), Economic and Social Research Council (ESRC), Biotechnology and Biological Sciences Research Council (BBSRC) and by the Universities of Nottingham and Leeds.
+Effie is on the Editorial Board of Business Strategy and the Environment (Impact factor: 6.381).

 Research Grants & Awards